Portway Park & Ride railway station

-Portway Park and Ride is a railway station under construction on the Severn Beach line in the Avonmouth district of Bristol, England.
-The station, about 5 mi north-west of Bristol city centre and close to the M5 motorway, will serve the Portway park and ride facility on the A4 Portway.
-It forms part of the MetroWest package of improvements to railways in the area.
+Portway Park & Ride is a railway station on the Severn Beach line in the Avonmouth district of Bristol, England.
+The station is about 5 mi north-west of Bristol city centre and close to the M5 motorway.
+Its three letter station code is PRI.
+It serves the Portway park and ride facility on the A4 Portway, and opened on 1 August 2023 as part of the MetroWest package of improvements to railways in the area.